Farmers' markets in Toronto by day of the week

 50 Wabash Ave., 3 p.m. until 7 p.m.

-This farmers' markets runs all year long in the park straddling Parkdale and Roncesvalles.
+This farmers' market runs all year long in the park straddling Parkdale and Roncy.
 When you visit, you'll find all sorts of produce, prepared food and other goodies.

 West Riverdale Park, 3 p.m. until 7 p.m.

-Head to the market in this east side park and stock up on fresh, seasonal produce and lots of locally produced foodstuffs.
+Head to the market in this east side park and stock up on fresh, seasonal produce and lots of locally-produced foodstuffs.

 Trinity Bellwoods Park, 3 p.m. until 7 p.m.